 Please note: The highlighted sizes are most common.
 Most of the bedding available on our site can be purchased in any of these eight sizes.

 Also please note that mattress depths (or height) vary widely by manufacturer.
-Measure the depth of your mattress before purchasing sheets.
+Measure the depth of your mattress before purchasing any sheets, like silk bed sheets.
 Standard and older mattresses average 9-12″ (23-30cm), while newer pillow-top mattresses are 14-16″ (36-41cm) deep and up.
 These deeper mattresses will require additional depth in fitted sheets or mattress covers.

 Description of Sizes